Italian Minestrone Soup with Crispy Pancetta

 This post may contain affiliate links.
 Please read our disclosure policy.

-Italian Minestrone Soup with Crispy Pancetta is a super easy and even quick vegetable soup to make when you’re craving healthy, hardy but simple food.
+Italian Minestrone Soup with Crispy Pancetta is a super easy and even quick vegetable soup to make when you’re craving healthy, hearty but simple food.
 Rustic and easy to make any day of the week.

 Often minestrone soup is a dish we make to use up leftover vegetables.
 So feel free to experiment with the ingredients in this soup and adapt to your favorites, what you have on hand, or what’s in season at the market.